O Lutefisk . . . O Lutefisk . . . how fragrant your aroma

 Lefse making is called an art form.
 Its goal is lefse, a thin, round pieces with not too much flour.
 Eating lefse and lutefisk is a tradition that Norwegian-Americans continue.
 Wrapping lutefisk in lefse is a Norwegian-American tradition - part of the diversified lefse ways.

-At a standard ethnic fiest among Norwegian Americans you cound be served lutefisk, meatballs, other balls (potato balls with bacon inside, and fish balls), rømmegraut (a sour cream pudding), and lefse.
+At a standard ethnic fiest among Norwegian Americans you could be served lutefisk, meatballs, other balls (potato balls with bacon inside, and fish balls), rømmegraut (a sour cream porridge), and lefse.

 Breads, rolls, and lefser freeze well, and flatbread keeps well in airtight containers . . .

 Scott, Astrid Karlsen.
 Authentic Norwegian Dishes: Traditional Scandinavian Cooking Made Easy.
 New York: Skyhorse Publishing, 2015.

 Stangland, R. C. Red Stangland's Norwegian Home Companion.
 New York: Barnes and Noble, 1993.